backpacking

 But I'll tell you - there aren't many options as our trail had a constant incline.

 Another challenge is to find a campsite close to running water.
-But we finally managed to spot a perfect and relatively flat place between Sawteeth and Pyramid mountains.
+But we finally managed to spot a perfect and relatively flat place between Sawteeth and Pyramid Mountains.

 The Sawteeth's summit was only 10-15 minutes away.